ModTheGalaxy/DevEnv/README.md

 ## Import scripts

 Copy this series of commands into a terminal: Installs git, downloads scripts and installs them. ## DO NOT LOGIN AS ROOT!!!!

+And just to make sure you don't ignore it and do it anyway!!

+## DO NOT LOGIN AS ROOT!!!!
+YOU WILL BREAK THE INSTALL IF YOU DO THIS AS ROOT!!

+So..

+Copy this long series of commands into your console..

 ```
 sudo apt-get update && sudo apt-get install -y -q git && git clone https://github.com/ModTheGalaxy/DevEnv.git && cp -i ~/DevEnv/README.md ~/Documents && mkdir setup && mkdir run && cp -r ~/DevEnv/run/* ~/run/ && chmod -v +x ~/DevEnv/bin/* && cat ~/DevEnv/bin/pathto &>> ~/.bashrc